opxdelwin/plan-sync/README.md

-# Plan Sync - Your College Timetable Companion
+#Plan Sync - Your College Timetable Companion

-***"This is an user-contributed project, if your section is not included, see `contribution` section below"*** Welcome to **Plan Sync** - the ultimate app for managing your college timetable!
+***" This is an user-contributed project, if your section is not included, see `contributing` section below "***

+Welcome to **Plan Sync** - the ultimate app for managing your college timetable!

 ## Introduction